-- 17. The appointment and employment terms relating to the Chief Executive were agreed at a meeting of Full Council on 6th September 2017.
+- 15. The appointment and employment terms relating to the Chief Executive were agreed at a meeting of Full Council on 6th September 2017.
 An independent review of the role and the remuneration package was undertaken prior to the advertisement for this post.
 This review involved obtaining external guidance and advice from North West Employers' Organisation.
-As a result of this review the salary for the post was unchanged. - 18.
-The post of Chief Executive is paid on a single pay point of £107,112 (from April 2017).
-Additional allowances can be paid in relation to the role of Returning Officer and Electoral Registration fees (see para 17).
-Fees were paid in the financial year 2017/18. - 19.
+As a result of this review the salary for the post was unchanged.
+The Chief Executive is also entitled to reimbursement of one professional subscription fee per annum - 16.
+The post of Chief Executive is paid on a single pay point of £114,507 (from April 2020 subject to pay award from April 2021).
+Additional allowances can be paid in relation to the role of Returning Officer and Electoral Registration fees (see para 17). - 17.
 Returning Officer and Electoral Registration Officer fees for various elections and referendums